brainhack-school2020/BHS_Project_dMRI/README.md

 ## Summary

 This project is about diffusion magnetic resonance (MR) data processing and analyzation.
 It maily consists of three part: brain diffusion MR data preprocessing, diffusion MR images reconstrution, data visualization and left and right hemispherical preprocessed MR images classification.
-All of processures are included in [this Jupyter Notebook file](https://github.com/brainhack-school2020/BHS_Project_dMRI/blob/master/dMRI%20Reconstruction%20Project.ipynb).
+The whole processures can be found in [this Jupyter Notebook file](https://github.com/brainhack-school2020/BHS_Project_dMRI/blob/master/dMRI%20Reconstruction%20Project.ipynb).
 Explainations about processures results and other details are given in it.

 With reproducibility being a primary concern, this project was completed by using open-source softwares/tools (Python, FSL, DIPYPE...) and dataset (dHCP and PRIME).
 It can be as a simple tutorial/example for new students in neuroscience (diffusion MR brain imaging) to familar/start with their further neuroscience study.